matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 There is no guarantee for a client that all events will be available in the finalised events list if they exceed the limits of their homeserver.
+Additionally, a homeserver may discard finalised delayed events that have been returned by a `GET /_matrix/client/v1/delayed_events/finalised` response.

 An example for a response to the `GET /_matrix/client/v1/delayed_events/scheduled` endpoint: